grooviter/underdog/README.md

 ### Overview

-Underdog is a series of Groovy libraries for data analysis
+Underdog is a set of Groovy libraries for data analysis

 ### Dependencies

+Depending on your needs you can import one or more dependencies.
+Here you have the coordinates both in Gradle and Maven:

 Gradle